marvic24/IAQF-2020/README.md

 # IAQF-2020

-At the center of the 2020 US presidential election, given a qualitatively selected set of US equities (Appendix Table XII) that are expected to exhibit differential performance based on the outcome of elections, we seek to explore if there is a difference in volatilities using a GARCH model and also investigate the rolling realized correlation of two portfolios.
+At the center of the 2020 US presidential election, given a qualitatively selected set of US equities that are expected to exhibit differential performance based on the outcome of elections, we seek to explore if there is a difference in volatilities using a GARCH model and also investigate the rolling realized correlation of two portfolios.